Our Vision: Reaching for the Stars with Aspiration and Hope

 At Bromesberrow, we work hard to broaden our children's understanding of the world in which they live, at a local, national and global level.
+We want to instil a sense of hope for our world, so that our children, the next generation can aspire to make improvements to support their world.
 We ensure that we provide enrichment through trips and exploit our natural environment wherever possible to foster stronger links and a deeper understanding in context e.g. visits to a nearby brook, working mill, our local town, our closest city, a seaside community.
 All these provide opportunities to compare and contrast-an essential geographical skill.

 Our Christian Values: Respect, Motivation, Cooperation, Kindness, Pride, Perseverance

 These Values are seen as curriculum drivers and learning behaviours to succeed and 'Reach for the Stars'.
 They were chosen by our church school community, with our church school community and their needs in mind.
 Our values are rooted in the teachings of Jesus Christ and we use our learning from the Biblical texts to inspire us in our learning, providing us with Aspiration and Hope.

 Respect: 'In the Gospel of John, it is shared how Jesus got down and washed the feet of his disciples.
 He exclaimed that 'slaves are never greater than their masters and messengers are never greater than the ones who sent them' (13:16).
 The message is given that we should respect all people regardless of station.

 In Geography we develop a sense of the natural world.
 We develop a reverence and respect for nature and the world around us by exploring and deepening our knowledge and understanding e.g. understanding the water cycle enables children to gain a better respect for water and its usage.